Psychological Concepts Of “The Other:”

 There needs to be, in fact, an appreciation for the essential task it accomplishes in helping make sense of who we are in relation to the rest of reality.
 Without it we would certainly flounder in our journey to define ourselves in a vast universe, and to deny it unnecessarily places us at odds not only with others, but with ourselves.
 Denying it, in fact, is the crux of the problem.

 In our humanness, as long as we experience an unconscious fear of the unknown, and some degree of stress, insecurity, and vulnerability in our psyche, there is the likelihood of some degree of discrimination and intolerance in our thoughts of others.
-This is simply part of our human imperfection.
+This is simply part of our human experience.

-Just as we may periodically experience other uncomfortable impulses, or bad thoughts, within our inner subjective world that are in direct opposition to what we actually intend to do in the outer world, there are times when we can and do internally judge others in less than fair or unbiased ways.
+Just as we may periodically experience other uncomfortable impulses, or bad thoughts within our inner subjective world that are in direct opposition to what we actually intend to do in the outer world, there are times when we can and do internally judge others in less than fair or unbiased ways.
 These are sometimes clustered into what can be called prejudices.
 Prejudice here is defined as a negative opinion of a person’s qualities and intentions based on a lack of direct, specific knowledge – or a not knowing, and relying instead on fear-based, group stereotypes and illogical, overly generalized assumptions.

 When this process goes unacknowledged it can operate outside the peripheral vision of our awareness and influence our actions without our knowing.
 To admit, and even forgive ourselves for these simply human failings allows us to then consciously take responsibility for monitoring and being in control of how this is reflected in our actual treatment of others in the real world.
 It also allows for empathy and compassion.
 Awareness forces us to see the uncompromised connection between our purposeful actions and our “known” sense of goodness and esteem, to transcend any prejudice and bias.